XDcobra/hcmc-air-traffic-kafka-monitor/README.md

 - Verify Control Center UI is accessible: http://localhost:9021
 - If using custom Kafka servers, set `KAFKA_BOOTSTRAP_SERVERS` environment variable

+**6. PySpark/Delta Lake errors on Windows**
+- **`UnsatisfiedLinkError` or `FileNotFoundException: HADOOP_HOME`**: Add `hadoop/hadoop-3.3.6/bin` to your system PATH environment variable
+- **`IOException` during Spark cleanup**: These are harmless warnings on Windows when Spark tries to delete temporary files.
+They do not affect functionality.
+- **Connection errors to MinIO**: Ensure MinIO is running (`docker-compose ps`) and accessible at `localhost:9000`

+**7. Lakehouse write/read errors**
+- Ensure MinIO is running: `docker-compose up -d minio`
+- Check MinIO Console: http://localhost:9001 (default: minioadmin/minioadmin)
+- Verify bucket `lakehouse` exists (created automatically on first write)
+- On Windows, ensure Hadoop is in PATH (see Windows Setup above)

 ## Evaluation and Analysis

 The project evaluation focuses on: